stepfanie-aguillon/notes-on-making-figures/README.md

-# Scripts for making figures
+# Stepfanie's notes on making figures
-Stepfanie's notes on making figures.

 Complements the material that she presents in her figure-making workshops.

 The workshop companion document is **workshop-companion.md** (or Rmarkdown workshop-companion.Rmd)